Bensonqjy/MacrosForPPT/README.md

 # MacrosForPPT

-This repo consist of Macros for
+This repository contains macros for PowerPoint designed to streamline your workflow.

+## Features:

+1. **Splitting Slides:**
+   - Split PowerPoint presentations into individual slide files.

+2. **Merging Slides:**
-1.splitting of powerpoint slides to individual powerpoint presentation 2.Merging of powerpoint slides to the file open with the same format type.
+   - Merge PowerPoint slides with the same format type into one file.

-3.C# console application to run the VBA Macros (TBC)
+## Usage:

+- Clone the repository and follow the instructions provided to use the macros.

+## Contributions:

+Contributions are welcome!
+Please feel free to open an issue or submit a pull request.